jharwell/sierra/docs/src/plugins/prod/graphs.rst

        - You optionally want a line/curve of best fit (linear, polynomial, log, etc.) overlaid, with an R\ :sup:`2` goodness-of-fit value.

-     - The data is contained in two columns in a single file: an X column and a Y column.
+     - The data has an X column and a Y column.
 The two columns must be the same length (each row is one point).
 Unlike time series, the points need not be ordered.

+   * - t-SNE

+     - The datapoints in the data you want to graph have many dimensions, and you want to see ho the data is clustered according to some categorical label.

+     - Unlike time series, the points need not be ordered.

    * - Network
      - The data you want to graph is a network (graph) of some kind.